denudge/KanjiKing-for-Android/doc/Roadmap.rst

 Planned Features
 ----------------
 * Display total of active kanji in kanjibox
-* About Activity with version info and usage explanation
+* "About" activity with version info and usage explanation
+* Kanji search function

 Packaging
 ---------